 Actor, Writer, Director, Photographer |

-On television, Kevin has appeared on American Sports Story: Aaron Hernandez, FBI: Most Wanted, and the long running ABC series What Would You Do.
+On television, Kevin has appeared on American Sports Story: Aaron Hernandez, FBI: Most Wanted, and the long running popular ABC series What Would You Do.
 In theatre, he recently wrapped up a run on the Tony Award-winning production of Harry Potter and the Cursed Child on Broadway.

 As a writer and director, his filmmaking centers underrepresented stories and unique perspectives not often seen or heard.
 The stories he tells seek to highlight the inclusivity of the universal human experience, and his most recent short film Ethically Ambiguous is currently in post production.
 He’s also mad funny and super humble.